MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 >[!TIP]
 >When switching between the PC and HoloLens apps, select **Refresh** to make sure you have the latest version of the guide.

-## Get oriented with the Step card
+## Get oriented with the Step card screen

 The following graphic shows the different user interface elements of the Step card screen.